 In the event that the foreign national has had to renounce to their nationality in favor of their new citizenship, the old passport associated to their eTA Canada would no longer be valid.

 The new authorization should be issued by submitting the current passport in the event that the one from the citizen’s prior nationality has become void.
-Passport holders in this situation are advised to check the eTA Canada requirements for their new nationality.
+Passport holders in this situation are advised to check the Canadian eTA eligible citizens for their new nationality.

 How to Avoid Reapplying for eTA Canada